Build-Native-Java-Apps/swagger-ui-launcher/README.md

   -u, --url=<urlSources>     URL
 ```

 OpenAPI specs can be provided as local files or remote URLs.
+Multiple specs can be provided.

 * Local files are specified using `-f`.
 * Remote URLs are specified using `-u`.